Dennisblay/image-line-extraction-algorithm/README.md

 ## Files

 - main.py: The main file
-- image_line_reader.py: The class interface for the tesseract technology
+- image_line_reader.py: The class interface for the pytesseract technology
-- preprocess.py: The class interface for OpenCV
+- preprocess.py: The class interface for image processing